pags/engine.js/README.md

 #### `(instance)._createChildren()`

-Return an array of *un-rendered* children to be rendered within the controller's view.
-To be implemented if necessary, but not called externally.
+Return an array of *un-rendered* children to be rendered within this controller's view.
+This method should be implemented if necessary, but never explicitly called.

+Child components constructed in this method *must* be passed an element string selector, and not an element reference.

 ### curvilinear.model